romanzy313/modern-ts-lib-starter/README.md

 ## Whats included

-- Jest testing library with watch mode
+- Jest testing with watch mode
 - Bundling to ES and UMD modules
 - Minimal eslint and prettier configuration
-- Separate example folder with vite
+- Example sub project with vite
 - package.json is ready for publishing to npm.
 Make sure to replace <PLACEHOLDERS>
-- Many basic templates with placeholders: readme, license, bug report, feature request
+- Templates with placeholders: readme, license, bug report, feature request

 # Credits

 Initial project setup was taken from [peer-lite](https://github.com/skyllo/peer-lite) project.
 Thank you skyllo!

-_delete the _

 # <PROJECT-NAME>